Join the club to access all our art lessons, camps, and printables! 👉

-Plaster Cloth Sculptures are a Great Paper Mache Alternative for Kids
+How to Make Plaster Cloth Sculptures for Kids

 by Benares Angeley

-Plaster cloth was a game changer for making really great sculptures that my students enjoyed creating!
+Plaster cloth has become a game changer for making really great sculptures for kids.
+It looks like heavy gauze dipped in plaster, comes in a roll, and can be found online.
 Sure, it’s still a little messy, but wiping up plaster dust is way easier than dealing with glue, and most importantly, my students didn’t mind the feel of the plaster wrap–hooray!

 Here are some simple steps for using this material to create a small sculpture.